 Health providers throughout the world rely on patients to practice and stay in business.
 Whether as part of a hospital, health network, or private practice, healthcare practitioners depend on incoming patient referrals from other health providers and entities.
 Providers tend to refer patients to other providers within the same hospital or health network.
 This is mainly due to them all being under the same health plan umbrella.
 This article will review patient leakage and its important role in revenues for a healthcare practice.

 For example, any individuals joining Kaiser Permanente and enrolling in the Kaiser Foundation Health Plan primarily receive their medical services at Kaiser Foundation Hospitals or regional Permanente Medical Groups.

 Private providers refer patients based on numerous factors, including personal relationships, quality outcomes, proximity, and, most importantly, patient preference.

 Patient leakage denotes the process of patients seeking out or being referred out of the network by healthcare providers.
 Accordingly, patient leakage is sometimes known as network leakage or referral leakage.

 Let’s go over some definitions first.

 In-network refers to care within a network of doctors, hospitals, and other health providers that an insurance company has contracted with.
-Patients that seek care within their network are seeing only those providers that their specific insurance company has agreed can be seen under the terms of the insurance.
+Patients seeking care within their network are seeing only those providers that their specific insurance company has agreed to can be seen under the insurance terms.
 In-network care is cheaper due to discounted rates that an insurance company has negotiated ahead of time with the various health networks.

 Most insurance companies contract with managed care consortiums such as health maintenance organizations (HMOs) or preferred provider organizations (PPOs).